plinioseniore/capyknock/README.md

 See this [step by step guide](FIRSTRUN.md)

+To protect more ports, runs multiple instances of capyknock (one for each port) and ensure to use a unique [rule prefix](https://github.com/plinioseniore/capyknock/blob/main/capyknock_winfirewall.py#L184) for each instance.

 ## Workflow

 Here the main steps of the workflow, for more details refer to the code of server and client itself: